hongchangwu/coursera-spark-notes/Week04.md

 - you have unstructured data
 - you need to fine-tune and manage low-level details of RDD computations
 - you have complex data types that cannot be serialized with `Encoder`s

+### Limitations of Datasets

+**Catalyst can't optimize all operations**, e.g. it can optimize relational filter operations, but cannot optimize functional filter operations.